birkofcz/42_rainfall/README.md

 **EBP** is a stable pointer used to reference the fixed structure of the current stack frame (like parameters and local variables).
 **ESP** is a dynamic pointer that tracks the top of the stack as it changes during function execution.

+**Return Address**
+The return address is a critical component of a stack frame.
+When a function is called, the address of the instruction immediately following the call (i.e., where the program should return to after the function completes) is pushed onto the stack.
+This return address is stored just above the base pointer (EBP) in the stack frame.
+When the function finishes, the return address is popped off the stack, and the program jumps back to this address to continue execution.
+This mechanism ensures that after a function completes, control is returned to the correct location in the calling function.

+**Function Parameters**
+Function parameters are passed to a function via the stack (or registers, depending on the calling convention), and they are usually stored in the caller’s stack frame.
+When the function is called, these parameters are accessible via positive offsets from the base pointer (EBP), since EBP points to the caller’s stack frame.
+The function can then use these offsets to retrieve the values of the parameters passed to it, which are necessary for its operations.

 ## Vulnerabilities